Getting Started Edit

 It is possible however to request that the server also include specific nested entities using the embed parameter, as in the following example.

-, even if the category has a domain on the server.
+be None, even if the category has a domain on the server.
 You must

 request that the domain be embedded in order to know whether the value